tjheslin1/sunday-arcana-recruitment/doc.md

 <div style='margin-top:0px'></div>

-You have vouched for a follower of your choice to join a network of bards that can be used to gather, or propagate, information.
+You have vouched for a follower of your choice to join a network of bards that can be used to gather, and propagate, information.

-The challenge rating of any Social adventures this follower takes part in, whilst a member of this network, is decreased by 1.
+The challenge rating of Social-based adventures this follower takes part in, whilst a member of this network, is decreased by 1.

 The influential network might spread misinformation to spook a villain out of hiding;